Inversion of simulated and experimental light scattering data for characterization of two-dimensional randomly rough metal surfaces: Results

 Next we performed reconstruction of p-polarized scattering data corresponding to the polar angle of incidence $\theta_0=\ang{40}$; this input data set is presented as open squares in Fig.~\ref{Fig:Ex1:ppol}(a).
-When the reconstruction was performed in a completely equivalent way to how it was done for the scattering data corresponding to normal incidence, for instance by assuming the same initial values for the variational parameters, we obtained the following values for the reconstructed parameters $\delta^\star=\SI{22.96}{nm}$ and $a^\star=\SI{463.52}{nm}$.
-These values for the reconstructed parameters are also in excellent agreements with the values assumed for input roughness parameters.
-It is found that the reconstructed transverse correlation length $a^\star$ deviates slightly more from the corresponding input value $a$ when $\theta_0=\ang{40}$ than what is found when data for normal incidence is used in the reconstruction; this is reflected in a larger absolute difference between the input and reconstructed $W(|\pvec{x}|)$ as presented in Fig.~\ref{Fig:Ex1:ppol}(c).
+When the reconstruction was performed in a completely equivalent way to how it was done for the scattering data corresponding to normal incidence, for instance by assuming the same initial values for the variational parameters, we obtained the following values for the reconstructed parameters $\delta_\star=\SI{22.96(0.23)}{nm}$ and $a_\star=\SI{463.5(4.7)}{nm}$.
+Also these reconstructed parameters are in agreement with the values assumed for the input roughness parameters.
+Still it is found that the number value of reconstructed transverse correlation length $a_\star$ deviates slightly more from the corresponding input value $a$ when $\theta_0=\ang{40}$ than what is found when data for normal incidence is used in the reconstruction; this is reflected in a larger absolute difference between the input and reconstructed $W(|\pvec{x}|)$ as presented in Fig.~\ref{Fig:Ex1:ppol}(c).